 If you or a loved one are experiencing foot and ankle pain, you have come to the right place.
-Blue Ridge Foot and Ankle Clinic has been an integral part of the Charlottesville and Fishersville communities for over a decade.
+Blue Ridge Foot and Ankle Clinic, a division of Foot and Ankle Specialists of the Mid-Atlantic, LLC, has been an integral part of the Charlottesville and Fishersville communities for over a decade.
 We believe our patients deserve to have the information needed to make good choices about their foot and ankle care.
 Our goal is to educate each patient and begin a relevant treatment program with the highest quality of care available.
 We strongly believe that the more a patient understands their ailment the more likely a patient is to comply with our treatment regimens.
 This has proven to result in faster healing and in better outcomes for our patients.
 Whatever your foot and ankle trouble, we'll work together to find the answers that will comfort you and bring you relief.

 A foot and ankle specialist takes care of bones, joints, ligaments, muscles, tendons, nerves, skin and nails in the leg, ankle and foot.
 As surgeons, We often provide operative treatment for these problem areas.
 However, surgery is rarely the only treatment, and often is not the best treatment for your problem.
 A Foot and Ankle surgeon is qualified to evaluate your particular problem, and decide with you what the most appropriate treatment for that problem should be.